k2view-academy/K2View-Academy/articles/26_fabric_security_iam/07_user_IAM_overview.md

 The following are the supported authentication providers:

-- **Cassandra**, for console, WS, and web access.
-This Fabric  authentication method uses Cassandra as a System DB.
-When another System DB is being used, then it shall be changed to "Fabric".

 - **Fabric**, for console, WS, and web access.
 When used, Fabric stores users along with their credentials in a System DB table.
 Passwords are stored securely in this table, using a salted password hashing technique.
 By default, Fabric is configured to use 32 32-byte salt length.

+- **Cassandra**, for console, WS, and web access authentication when Fabric uses Cassandra as its System DB.
+When the System DB does not use Cassandra, then you need to changd the authentication provider to "Fabric" or other supported providers.

 - **LDAP** server, for console, WS, and web access.
 Done via LDAP integration.
 For more information, see [here](/articles/26_fabric_security_iam/11_user_IAM_LDAP.md).